AY2526S1-CS2103-F09-1/tp/docs/DeveloperGuide.md

 Steps 1a1 and 1a2 repeats until Mentorface can find the people specified by the administrator.

 1a3.
-Mentorface adds a tag to indicate that these 2 people have been matched and notifies the administrator that the match was successful
+Mentorface adds an attribute to indicate that the mentor and student have been matched and notifies the administrator that the match was successful

 Use case ends